streamgao/nyu-labor-class/04-business/README.md

       * Your code takes the results, combines them, and displays the `product`

 * Prepare a final project proposal
-  * Next week, you'll talk about what we can expect to see in
+  * Next week, you'll walk us through what we can expect to see in your final project.